21echoes/json-rigs/README.md

 Purpose:
 ===
 Serve fixtured API responses quickly and easily.
 Runs a tiny sinatra server that serves .json files from disk.
-Control which fixtures are being used at localhost:3000/test-panel
+Control which fixtures are being used at localhost:port/test-panel Great for QA and fast prototyping.

 Installation:
 ===

+### From Rubygems:
+just `gem install json-rigs`

+### From Source:

 Check out this repo, `cd` into it, then
 ```
 $ bundle install